safespring/web/content/en/read-more/iaas-vs-colocation.md

 ---
 language: "en"
+title: "Infrastructure as a Service (IaaS)"
 ai: true
 ---
-## Infrastructure as a Service (IaaS) - Modern solutions for your IT needs

 Infrastructure as a Service (IaaS) is a cloud-based service that offers a high level of flexibility and scalability for businesses.
 Instead of investing in physical data centers and servers, companies rent these resources as a fully scalable service.
 This means you can tailor your IT infrastructure to your specific needs and only pay for the resources you actually use.